mathiasertl/django-xmpp-account/doc/settings.rst

 Default: ``''`` (Empty string)

-If set, this string will be displayed on the left of the navigation bar on top.
+The default "brand" displayed on the left of the navigation bar.
+If not set, the hostname of the jabber-server (according to :ref:`settings-XMPP_HOSTS_MAPPING` is used instead.

 CONTACT_URL
 ___________